jubeenshah/privacyProject/README.md

 survey was useful, and that they would better use this information to protect themselves in the future.

-In Fig [2](#fig:change){reference-type="ref" reference="fig:change"} on
-page , we see a correlation matrix we see that for the questions for which we had the least user awareness, are the questions for which we see a higher correlation between that question and the reason for the change in perspective.
-The questions that are highlighted are the questions for profiling users and apple sharing users' data for marketing purposes.
+In Fig [2](#fig:change) on page , we see a correlation matrix we see that for the questions for which we had the least user awareness, are the questions for which we see a higher correlation between that question and the reason for the change in perspective.
+The questions that are highlighted are the questions for profiling users and apple sharing users’ data for marketing purposes.
 We see a little to no correlation for the question which involved limiting ad tracking and resetting digital fingerprint, though there is some correlation, we hypothesize that is because almost **60%** of the users cumulatively were aware of that feature, or thought that it was possible.
 Although correlation is not causation in all cases, the data, in this case, does tip the scale in the other direction.

-![Correlation matrix for change of perspective[]{label="fig:change"}](05-changePerspective-1.png){#fig:change width="\\linewidth"}
+![Correlation matrix for change of perspective<span label="fig:change"></span>](05-changePerspective-1.png)

-In Fig [3](#fig:changeDos){reference-type="ref"
-reference="fig:changeDos"} on page , we see a similar trend, as in the previous one.
+In Fig [3](#fig:changeDos) on page , we see a similar trend, as in the previous one.
 The categories for Call-logs, Photos, and Videos have a slightly positive correlation because the majority of the participants thought those data-points are collected.
 In contrast, according to the